Burning red feet?

 My world was growing smaller.
 I was losing the things I loved.

 The capable caregiver, the hospice nurse, could no longer stand.
 I spent so much of my life caring for others.
 Now I needed care.
 Accepting help was equivalent to swallowing a bitter pill.
 When runners strode past me, I felt anger.
 My husband wanted a sympathetic response when he reported that it is too cold to go for a jog, but I felt only rage.
-Those that live in the land of the able-bodied have no idea the gift they so often piss away.
+Those that live in the land of the able-bodied have no idea the gift they so often take for granted.

 It would take me many years to understand that we can never fully appreciate something while we are holding it in our hands.